College of Science and Health | DePaul University > Academics > Biological Sciences > Undergraduate > Biological Sciences (BS) > Major Requirements

 Students may be advised on the basis of their performance on the Mathematics Diagnostic test to take one or more course before calculus.

-Students must also complete the requirements from one of the following concentrations: Integrative Biology; Biotechnology; Medicine and Health; Neuroscience; Ecology and Evolution; or Cell & Molecular Biology.
+Students must also complete the requirements from one of the following concentrations: Integrative Biology; Microbiology and Biotechnology; Medicine and Health; Neuroscience; Ecology and Evolution; Cell & Molecular Biology; or Physiology.
 Students are limited to only declaring one concentration.

 The predominance of chemistry and biology course sequences required in the freshman and sophomore years generally dictates that, with the exception of the Liberal Studies Core courses, the majority of the Liberal Studies courses may be postponed until the junior and senior years.
 Students may therefore be taking fewer Liberal Studies courses in the first two years than many other programs, concentrating instead on major field requirements, which are prerequisites to upper division courses.